kamiooool/ezRPG-Simple/README.md

 =====
 The "master" branch here currently serves as a developer one, so please be patient and wait till the RC will be released.
 You MAY download and use this version at any time, however I am not guarantee it to be working :) As of September 2013, master branch counts as a fully and stable working RC.

+29 Dec, 2013: Multilingual smarty support added.
+Now your engine can be fully translated into any language, using only one file (same goes for plugins, simply add to global.lng all the needed strings).

 TODO:
-- Multilingual support + language files
+- Compilation of language files to single global.lng file from plugins
-- Proper data-* attr support

-ezRPG 1.0.1 Simple
+ezRPG 1.0.2 Simple
 =====

 A modular game engine written in PHP, originated by Zeggy.